Definition of Context

 Context of the organization means the business or organizational environment of the organization.
 As you can see from the figure from ISO 9001:2015 standard below, Context is shown to be outside the processes and functions of the organization and is seen as affecting the organization.

 Context can be both External and Internal.
-External Context can be the issues arising from technological, competitive, market, cultural, social and economic environment which can be international, national or at a local level.
+External Context can be the issues arising from technological, competitive, market, cultural, social, and economic environment which can be international, national, or at a local level.
+When conducting an ISO 9001 internal audit, it’s important to consider the external and internal context of the organization.
+You can use a 9001 internal audit checklist to ensure that you assess and address the relevant factors in your audit process.

 Internal Issues can relate to values, culture, knowledge and performance of the organization.